gschurck/tradoge/README.md

 ### Binance issues

-If TraDOGE show "CONNECTED TO YOUR BINANCE ACCOUNT" on login, everything should work on your account.
+If TraDOGE shows "CONNECTED TO YOUR BINANCE ACCOUNT" on login, everything should work on your account.
 Just make sure to use a sufficient amount of money when buying, or Binance can return an error.